Fiction: "The Shed"

 It was always around the first frost when Teddy would see her— the yolk-ish eyes of the lady-witch peering up into her bedroom window from inside the shed.
 Her toothless mouth agape, the lady-witch would raise a long-fingered wrinkled hand to the dirty glass window, neither waving nor calling but watching and leaning and peering luridly up at Teddy.
 For her whole life, she decided.

 The frost came late that year.
 It wasn’t until the early hours of October 31st when the leaves curled inward, laden with frozen dew.
-It was that night when the unmistakable chill of winter’s reach snuck in through Teddy’s slightly open window and tickled her slumbering toes; toes gingerly poking out from under the comforter.
+It was that night when the unmistakable chill of winter’s reach snuck in through Teddy’s slightly open window and tickled her slumbering toes; toes peering out from under the comforter.
 With a sharp inhale, Teddy awoke with a jolt.
 She held everything in, her tummy, her breath.
-It was so quiet, only the thwmp thwmp of her heart filled the room.
+The silence was suffocating, whomping in her ear drums, Only the thwmp thwmp of her heart filled the room.

 Even in the dark, Teddy’s eyes were drawn to the window which was open a smidgen to let streetlight-illuminated trails of dusty air float in from outside.
-The cold breeze was knife-edged in contrast to the beautiful days they’d been having.
-Her stomach knotted as she swallowed hard and held her breath still, wondering if the dreaded frost had finally arrived.
+In contrast to the beautiful days they’d been having, the breeze was knife-edged as it brushed Teddy’s cheek.
+Her stomach knotted as she swallowed hard and held herself still, wondering if the dreaded frost had finally arrived.
 Wondering if the lady-witch with the yolk eyes was outside.

-A hairy, thumb-sized spider began to tip toe across her hand before she flung it across the room with a yelp and watched it skulk away frantically.
+“AWH!”
+A hairy, thumb-sized spider was tip toeing under the flesh of her left palm.
+She flung it across the room with a yelp and watched it skulk away frantically.
 She spent the next few moments flicking her wrists wildly before pressing the lock down on the window sash and running back to her bed like the asylum of the world depended upon it.
 She had the jitters, traumatized by the feeling of a creepy crawly on her skin.
-Teddy sealed her eyes shut so hard she could feel the blood pumping through her eyelids.
-She held everything in and listened to the thwmp thwmp of her heart, the beat that called her back to sleep, buried beneath blankets vowing only to wake when it was day.
+Teddy sealed her eyes shut so hard she could feel the blood pumping through her lids.
+She held everything in and listened to the thwmp thwmp of her heart The thwmp thwmp the beat that called her back to sleep.
+The beat that buried her beneath blankets where she vowed to all of Winter to only wake when it was day.

 In the pale light of morning, Teddy’s eyelids fluttered open.
 She emerged from the sheets, confirming her window was still and very shut and that the spider had fled her boundaries.
 “Halloween,” she inhaled with a wide smile and a stretch.
 “And one day until I am ten.”